KonuTech/llm-zoomcamp-capstone-01/README.md

      ```

 5. **Docker Setup**:
-   - Next, build the containerized apps, namely: Flask, Elasticsearch, PostgreSQL, and Grafana by running below command (yes, this will also take a while).
+   - Next, build up the containerized apps, namely: Flask, Elasticsearch, PostgreSQL, and Grafana by running below command (yes, this one takes a while as well).
      ```
      docker-compose build
      ```